jftuga/dcmp/README.md

 Groups of files and directories can be excluded with regular expressions via the **--exfile** and **--exdir** options.

+This was written in **Python 3.6** and has been tested on Windows 10 and MacOS Sierra.

 A Windows executable can be created with [PyInstaller 3.3](http://www.pyinstaller.org/):
 ```
     : ensure both dcmp.py and veryprettytablepatched.py are in the current directory